 Academic Decision maker decision Accountable Delegated Recommends What do they do?
-Academic decision: Can we accept the student into the programme?
-Admission to programmes Head of School / Centre Director Programme Coordinator N/A Delegate determines whether a student has met admission and entry criteria and accepts the Team Manager student into the programme.
-Student Enrolment and Information Centre staff with delegated authority Academic decision: Has the student done enough to continue in the programme? in the programme?
-Academic progress Head of School / Centre Director Programme Coordinator N/A Delegate determines whether a student has met their obligation to progress through Team Manager the programme (usually passing half or more of their
+Academic decision: Academic decision: Can we accept the student into the programme?
+Admission to programmes Head of School / Programme Centre Director Coordinator - N/A Delegate determines whether a student has met admission and entry criteria and accepts the Team Manager student into the programme.
+Student Enrolment and Information Centre staff with delegated authority Academic decision: Has the student done enough to continue in the programme?
+Academic progress ogress Head of School / Program Programme Coordinator N/A Delegate determines whether a student has met their obligation to progress through Team Manager the programme (usually passing half or more of their